Max-norm Ramsey Theory

 Let us also note that, in contrast to the one-dimensional case, for any given $t \ge 2$, it is unknown if there is an algorithm that, given a finite $S \subset \Z^t$, calculates the exact value of $d(\Z^t,S)$.
-However, in case $t=2$ Bhattacharya \cite{Bhat2020} showed the existence of an algorithm that, given a subset $S \subset \Z^2$ of cardinality $k+1$, verify if $S$ tiles $\Z^2$, i.e., if $d(\Z^2,S) = \frac{k}{k+1}$.
-See Szegedy \cite{Sze1998} or Greenfeld and Tao \cite{GreenTao2020, GreenTao2021} for partial results and further discussion on this problem in higher dimensions.
+However, in case $t=2$, Bhattacharya \cite{Bhat2020} showed the existence of an algorithm that, given a subset $S \subset \Z^2$ of cardinality $k+1$, verifies if $S$ tiles $\Z^2$, i.e., if $d(\Z^2,S) = \frac{k}{k+1}$.
+See Szegedy~\cite{Sze1998} or Greenfeld and Tao \cite{GreenTao2020, GreenTao2021, GreenTao2022, GreenTao2023} for partial results and further discussion on this problem in higher dimensions.
 Nevertheless, observe that it follows from Proposition~\ref{prop limit} that, given $\varepsilon > 0$, the value $d(\Z^t,S)$ can be algorithmically estimated with an error of less than $\varepsilon$.
 Besides, one can solve this problem ad hoc in some special cases.
 For instance, let us deduce Theorem~\ref{cor lin indep baton} from Theorem~\ref{th chi gen baton}.

 \begin{proof}[Proof of Theorem~\ref{cor lin indep baton}] Fix $k \in \N$ and a sequence $\lam=(\lambda_1,\,\dots\,,\lambda_k)$ of real numbers linearly independent over $\Z$.
 In this case, it is clear that $\langle \lam \rangle \cong \Z^k$ and a function $\varphi: \langle \lam \rangle \rightarrow \Z^k$ given by